MLHale/CYBR8470/projects/project2.md

 | Anonymous user | App. includes a user group for anonymous unauthenticated users.
 Minimal permissions are assigned as appropriate. | App includes a user group for anonymous users, but there are minor permission issues. | No anonymous user group or permissions are completely wrong. |

 # Deployment
 You are expected to deploy your project to a set of cloud services of your choice. http://surge.sh and https://aws.amazon.com/ or https://cloud.google.com/compute/ are recommended.
-AWS and Google Cloud provide education credits ($100-200 to students) and are a great option for deployment.
+AWS and Google Cloud provide education credits and are a great option for deployment.

 I suggest [Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html) or Using [Django on Google](https://cloud.google.com/python/django/) If you use Google and don't want to configure a cloud database, you can use a [Prebuilt Google Compute Django Apache VM](https://console.cloud.google.com/launcher/details/bitnami-launchpad/djangostack?pli=1&project=arklan-custom-ma-1507997989384)